sensorium/Mozzi/learn/introductory-tutorial/index.markdown

 Some new laptops have a single audio socket that requires a 4-pole audio input cable.
 If you don't have the cable then just listen to the audio through headphones which will be a bit noisy but good enough for learning….

 WARNING: Directly attaching a headphone will not work with all boards, and could destroy your MCU, if you exceed the current rating of the output pins.
-Using a simple (high input impedance) headphone amplifier or an _active_ speaker is generally a safer choice.{: .notice--danger}
+Using a simple (high input impedance) headphone amplifier or an _active_ speaker is generally a safer choice.
+{: .notice--danger}

 ---